objectguild/Crypto-Nacl/README.md

 Since the original implementation by Tony Garnock-Jones, Libsodium has evolved and expanded its functionality, which hasn't been included in this library (yet).
 See its extensive documentation here: https://doc.libsodium.org/

 You can find the original Crypto NaCl site here: http://nacl.cr.yp.to

+A good description of the motivation for the original Crypto NaCl library can be found here: [The security impact of a new cryptographic library (PDF)](http://cr.yp.to/highspeed/coolnacl-20120725.pdf)

 ## Loading
 The original `ConfigurationOfNacl` has been replaced with `BaselineOfCryptoNacl`, which has groups `core` and `tests`, with default only loading `core`.